 Specialist in School Psychology

-The specialist in School Psychology (S.S.P.) is a 60-hour, NASP-approved (National Association of School Psychologist) program offering training in the field of psychology with an emphasis on the educational setting.
+The specialist in School Psychology (S.S.P.) is a 60-hour program offering training in the field of psychology with an emphasis on the educational setting.
 The S.S.P. program provides students with hands-on experiences, preparing them for work in assessing academic, behavioral and emotional difficulties, developing plans to help children with these problems, and consulting with parents, teachers and administrators to assure that children's difficulties improve.
 Upon completion of course work and a ten-month supervised internship, graduates will apply to the Texas State Board of Examiners of Psychologists (TSBEP) for licensure as a Specialist in School Psychology (LSSP) and the National School Psychology Certification Board for national certification.